 Whitening toothpaste is the simplest and most budget friendly solution to yellow teeth, but it isn’t always the best for your situation.
 Depending on your situation, you may benefit more from at home whitening kits you can get over the counter or directly from your dentist.
 Another option that may yield a brighter smile is an in office whitening.
 If you’re considering whitening your teeth, consult with your dentist about your needs and situation to determine what would be most effective and feasible for you.

-Call our Tulsa, OK Dental Office, to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Tulsa Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.